xapian/xapian/xapian-core/docs/replication_protocol.rst

    - If a list of blocks:

-     - The blocksize in use.
+     - The blocksize in use (for brass, divided by 2048).

      - A list of items: